ACRLab/snazzy/docs/source/Data_processing/ROI_length.rst

 The full specimen size is calculated by approximating the entire sample shape as an ellipse, and measuring this ellipse's diameter.

-The steps to calculate the sample size are:
+The steps to calculate the embryo's size are:
 1. Equalize the image histogram
 2. Automatic threshold (Triangle method)
 3. Binarize the image